T. J. Zeuch: Minor leagues

+Major leagues

 The Blue Jays selected Zeuch's contract and promoted him to the major leagues on September 3, 2019.
 He made his debut that night in relief in the second inning of the Blue Jays' game against the Atlanta Braves.
 The first batter he faced was Tyler Flowers, who grounded out; later that inning he struck out Mike Foltynewicz for his first career strikeout.
 In all, Zeuch pitched four innings, allowing two runs on three hits and two walks with four strikeouts.
 Zeuch earned his first major league win on September 15, pitching 51/3 innings in relief, striking out five and allowing two earned runs in a 6–4 Blue Jays win over the New York Yankees.
 Zeuch's rookie season ended with a 1–2 record and a 4.76 ERA in five games pitched.

-During spring training in 2020, Zeuch was optioned to AAA in Buffalo.
+During spring training in 2020, Zeuch was optioned to Triple–A in Buffalo.
 Once the 2020 Major League regular season got underway in late July (due to the COVID-19 pandemic), Zeuch was assigned to the alternate training site in Rochester, New York.
 On September 17, Zeuch was called up to the majors.
 In his first relief appearance the next day, he pitched 3 innings, giving up 1 run against the New York Yankees.
 Three days later, again vs. the Yankees, Zeuch pitched 3 1/3 innings of one-run, one-hit, one-walk relief to record his second career win.

 Zeuch was the starting pitcher in the Blue Jays' next-to-last game of the regular season and he pitched 5 scoreless innings against the Baltimore Orioles.
 He did not get a decision in the Blue Jays' 5-2 win.
 Zeuch finished the regular season with a 1-0 record and an ERA of 1.59 in 11.1 innings pitched, allowing 9 hits and 4 walks with 3 strikeouts.

 On May 3, 2021, Zeuch was assigned to Triple-A Buffalo.
 On June 17, Zeuch was recalled from Buffalo to start against the New York Yankees.
 Zeuch struggled to an 0-2 record and 6.60 ERA in 5 games, 3 of them starts, before he was designated for assignment on July 20.